-(2) Gerald G. Carlson resigned as CEO on January 4, 2021 and was appointed Executive Chairman.
+Gerald G. Carlson resigned as CEO on January 4, 2021 and was appointed Executive Chairman.
 Of the \$96,000 received during 2021, \$56,000 was received through KGE Management Ltd., a company controlled by Dr. Carlson, and the remaining \$40,000 was received directly by Dr. Carlson.
 There was no change in compensation rate on transitioning from CEO to Executive Chairman.

-- (3) Salvador Miranda provided his services as CFO through InterAmerica Consulting & Development Inc., a private company controlled by Mr. Miranda. - (4) Danette Schwab was appointed Vice President of Exploration on March 16, 2020. - (5) Borden Putnam III was appointed a director on February 5, 2021. - (6) Gary Baschuk was appointed a director on June 24, 2021.
+- (3) Salvador Miranda provided his services as CFO through InterAmerica Consulting & Development Inc., a private company controlled by Mr. Miranda. - (4) Borden Putnam III was appointed a director on February 5, 2021. - (5) Gary Baschuk was appointed a director on June 24, 2021.